Joseph Collinson: Animal activism

 Collinson was an advocate of animal rights who supported improving animal welfare legislation.
 In 1896, he commented that "in the sense that men have rights, animals have their rights, though in a smaller degree".
 This included the right of a "restricted freedom", so that animals can live a "natural life in harmony with the requirements of the community".
 He criticized the selective nature of animal welfare legislation, suggesting that "it is inconsistent to include some animals within the pale of protection, and not certain others, quite as intelligent".

 Collinson was a member of the Animals' Friend Society and authored pamphlets on animal rights and welfare issues.
 In 1900, he denounced cruelty against turtles where they were hung over burning leaves to remove their shells.
 In his 1902 pamphlet The Cruel Treatment of Fish, he commented that there is "no justification whatever for such wanton treatment of fish – not even the base one of utility... humane treatment would financially benefit the trader".

 Collinson was secretary of the Indian Humanitarian League.
 In 1907, he sent a letter to John Morley Secretary of State for India complaining about the torture of buffaloes, goats and sheep during religious ceremonies.
 In 1910, he authored How Sealskins Are Obtained which compared the suffering of seals to animals in Chicago slaughterhouses where "there seems to be no doubt that pigs are scraped alive".

 In 1911, Collinson authored The Hunted Otter, the first pamphlet solely based on exposing the cruelty of otter hunting.
 He described otter hunting as a "brutal and disgusting sport".
 Part of the pamphlet was published by the League Against Cruel Sports in their Cruel Sports magazine in 1929.

 He pushed for legislation to protect skylarks from slaughter, stating that thousands were being killed in the countryside to satisfy the appetite of greedy consumers.
-He argued that the only way to end such "barbarous butchery" was to the extend the Wild Birds Protection Act.
+He argued that the only way to end such "barbarous butchery" was to extend the Wild Birds Protection Act.
 In 1912, Collinson wrote a letter to the Press calling attention to the "selfish and cruel spirit of the gunner and collector" who were killing British birds for the taxidermy market.
 In 1915, he advocated for a vegetarian diet consisting of beans, cheese, eggs, lentils, oatmeal, peas, potatoes and rice.